ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+9 JavaScript Patterns That Instantly Improve Code Quality - <a href="https://javascript.plainenglish.io/9-javascript-patterns-that-instantly-improve-code-quality-9c961bff89d2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Muhammad Huzair Awan`**

+<blockquote>Cleaner, safer, scalable — without rewriting your entire codebase
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
 JavaScript Closures Explained Clearly (Without the Usual Confusion) - <a href="https://codebyumar.medium.com/javascript-closures-explained-clearly-without-the-usual-confusion-95a7a53ac84a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `CodeByUmar`**

 <blockquote>Closures are a cornerstone of JavaScript, but many developers struggle to understand them.
 Learn what closures really are, how they work…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 How AI in JavaScript Is Replacing Traditional Developers - <a href="https://medium.com/@mrunalimane2728/how-ai-in-javascript-is-replacing-traditional-developers-7ef125fc93c4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Code AI ML`**

 <blockquote>The uncomfortable truth most developers are not ready to admit
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 The Most Complete, Practical Explanation of Sessions, Cookies, Tokens, and JWTs - <a href="https://medium.com/hexplain/the-most-complete-practical-explanation-of-sessions-cookies-tokens-and-jwts-364cfa101461?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `aashish`**

 <blockquote>The HTTP protocol is fundamentally stateless.
 Every request that reaches a server is treated as an isolated event, with no built-in memory…
 Continue reading on Hexplain »</blockquote>

-<h3>4.
-Top 10 JavaScript Tips and Tricks Every Developer Should Know - <a href="https://medium.com/@nile.bits/top-10-javascript-tips-and-tricks-every-developer-should-know-071d227e8ffd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nile Bits`**

-<blockquote>JavaScript is one of the most widely used programming languages in the world, yet it is also one of the most misunderstood.
-Continue reading on Medium »</blockquote>

-<h3>5.
-JavaScript Hoisting Explained: What Actually Happens Under the Hood - <a href="https://codebyumar.medium.com/javascript-hoisting-explained-what-actually-happens-under-the-hood-7db588213f93?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeByUmar`**

-<blockquote>Hoisting is one of the most misunderstood concepts in JavaScript.
-Continue reading on Medium »</blockquote>

-<h3>6. var, let, and const Explained: The Real Differences That Matter - <a href="https://codebyumar.medium.com/var-let-and-const-explained-the-real-differences-that-matter-1421f9953173?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeByUmar`**

-<blockquote>Understanding JavaScript variable declarations is crucial for writing bug-free, maintainable code.
-This guide breaks down the key…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>